amcgregor/python-samples/README.md

 # Alice's Python Notebooks

 A collection of small-scale demonstrations you can [interact with live, online](https://mybinder.org/v2/gh/amcgregor/python-samples/HEAD), without needing to download or install Python itself.
+You can view the results of these experiments by examining any of the `ipynb` files within GitHub itself.

 License